The-Scripters-Guild/Warzone/docs/npc/ai-variants-custom.md

   - Weapon Damage: 3.00
   - Damage Resistance
     - Direct Damage Scalar: 2.00
-    - Grenade Damage Scalar: 1.65
+    - Grenade Damage Scalar: 2.00
-    - Explosive Damage Scalar: 1.65
+    - Explosive Damage Scalar: 5.00
-- Notes: Has armor pieces that can be shot off to deal more damage to the unarmored areas.
+- Notes: Is a Boss and has a health bar.
+Has armor pieces that can be shot off to deal more damage to the unarmored areas.
 Has a jetpack that they can use to jump any length or height nav jump hint.
+Weak to explosive damage.